psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

   ```
   $ ls -l
   ```
-  This lists the files and folders in "long" format, giving addtional information in each row.
+  This lists the files and folders in "long" format, giving additional information in each row.
 This will be useful later in your data science life but, now, not so much.

   ```
   $ ls -F